High Knee Skips

 - Keep your shoulders relaxed and down away from your ears to prevent unnecessary tension in your upper body.

-Common Mistakes: High Knee Skips
+Is High Knee Skips effective for endurance?

 FAQ - High Knee Skips